-For its part, we spent significant resources applying for and receiving three Clean Water State Revolving Fund projects and five Clean Water Non-Point Source projects.
-These projects totaled more than \$31.5 million in grants and principal forgiveness and more than \$150 million in low interest loans.
-This saved the communities in Oakland County tens of millions in financing costs.
+For its part, the WRC spent significant resources applying for and receiving three Clean Water State Revolving Fund projects and five Clean Water Non-Point Source projects totaling more than \$31.5 million in grants and principal forgiveness and more than \$150 million in low interest loans which saved the communities in Oakland County tens of millions in financing costs.

-Our team did not stop there.
-Constantly looking for ways to offset expenses for water customers, it applied for and received two drinking water asset management grants to assist Pontiac and Royal Oak Township.
-The grant money will be used to optimize a plan to replace lead service lines and aging water infrastructure.
-In addition, we teamed with several communities to obtain more than \$1 million in ARPA money allocated to Oakland County.
+The WRC did not stop there.
+Constantly looking for ways to offset expenses for water customers, it applied for and received two drinking water asset management grants to assist Pontiac and Royal Oak Township optimize a plan to replace lead service lines and aging water infrastructure.
+In addition, the WRC teamed with several communities to obtain more than \$1 million in ARPA money allocated to Oakland County.
 That money was used to cover sanitary sewer inspections and project planning expenses.

-Our organization is constantly working to maintain the distinguished level of service that its customers have come to expect.
+The WRC is constantly working to maintain the high level of service that its customers have come to expect.
 Part of that process is continual capital improvements where needed.
-In 2022, we worked on more than 76 large capital projects over \$200,000 with a combined investment of \$251 million.
-These projects broke new ground with respect to industry standards and ensured that the facilities owned and operated by us created an exceptional value, return for investment dollars while protecting public health and providing reliable service.
+In FY 2022, the WRC worked on more than 76 large capital projects over \$200,000 with a combined investment of \$251 million.
+See Appendix B: FY 2022 Projects.
+Several of these projects included innovative approaches to collaboration to ensure the optimal solution.
+These projects broke new ground with respect to industry standards and ensured that the facilities owned and operated by the WRC created an exceptional value return for investment dollars while protecting public health and providing reliable service.